Table of Contents

 Aluminium dome roof Aboveground Storage Tanks (AST) are used globally today.
 Although it dates back almost a century, the reasons for their use of petroleum tanks evolved over the past 40 years.

 The API Committee on Evaporation Loss Estimation (CELE) produced the Manual of Petroleum Measurement Standards (MPMS) Chapter 19.
 This has emission factors for various AST configurations.
-Sample emission calculations in MPMS Chapter 19.2, Section 5 — using a 30,48 Meter (100-foot) -diameter EFR as a baseline — indicate emissions are reduced to 35 percent for an IFR and 10 percent for a domed EFR.
+Sample emission calculations in MPMS Chapter 19.2, Section 5 — using a 30,48 Meter (100-foot) -diameter EFR as a baseline — indicate emissions are reduced to 35 per cent for an IFR and 10 per cent for a domed EFR.

 In 2006, API CELE research collected thermal data on geodesic domed ASTs and EFR tanks located in Dammam, Saudi Arabia, and Edmonton, Alberta.
 EFR tanks had slightly lower “average bulk temperature” — EFRs lose heat rapidly at night, whereas ADRTs do not, but diurnal daylight surface liquid temperature peaks.
-This resulted in lower overall reduced emissions for domed EFR tanks.
+This resulted in lower overall emissions for domed EFR tanks.

 API MPMS 19.4 includes thermal research information in Annex I and a table comparing superior reflective properties for mill-finish aluminium versus steel-painted white (or other colours).